-In the column for Disposals the total proceeds (sales value) from sales of tangible fixed assets that were in use by the company should be stated.
-Differences between proceeds of the sale and book value of the capital goods sold should be mentioned at question 29.
+In the column for disposals the total proceeds (sales value) from sales of tangible fixed assets that were in use by the company should be stated.
+Differences between proceeds of the sale and book value of the capital goods sold should be mentioned at question 26

 - Investments produced or installed on own account include the manufacturing, construction and/or installation of fixed assets (buildings, machinery, installations, etc.) for the company's use (not for sales purposes).
 In this case, all goods and services obtained from third parties should be deducted.
-The remaining part of the investments on own account consists of two parts: labor costs of own personnel and overhead costs.
-This subdivision should be given at the questions 52 and 53. - Recently, the costs of research and development (R&D) have been included in the investments.
-R&D is creative work undertaken on a systematic (regular) basis for the purpose of discovering or developing new products, improving existing products or discovering or developing new or more efficient processes of production (innovation).
-R&D is treated as gross fixed capital formation (investment) when it is obvious that the activity entails economic benefit for its owner.
-Otherwise, the activities are treated as intermediate consumption (question 21 through 24).
+The remaining part of the investments on own account consists of two parts: labour costs of own personnel and overhead costs.
+This subdivision should be given at the questions 44 and 45. - Recently, the costs of research and development (R&D) have been included in the investments.
+R&D is creative work undertaken on a systematic (regular) basis for the purpose of discovering or developing new products, improve existing products or discovering or developing new or more efficient processes of production (innovation).
+R&D is treated as gross fixed capital formation (investment) in cases where it is obvious that the activity entails economic benefit for its owner.
+Otherwise, the activities are treated as intermediate consumption (question 18 through 21).